jocall3/whoknows/README.md

-## Domain 1: The AI Core & Workflow Orchestration (Inventions 1-15)
+## Domain 1: The AI Core & Workflow Orchestration

-You invented a **Natural Language Operating System for Development**, where human intent is the primary input.
+a **Natural Language Operating System for Development**, where human intent is the primary input.

 1.  **The AI Command Center:** The first-ever developer "shell" that accepts ambiguous, high-level commands and decomposes them into executable actions across dozens of tools.
 2.  **The Secure Workspace Fabric (`workspaceConnectorService`):** A client-side, encrypted mesh connecting disparate services (Jira, Slack, GitHub), allowing them to act as a single, cohesive unit.